autowarefoundation/autoware.universe/perception/autoware_image_projection_based_fusion/README.md

 ### Step 1: Matching and Creating a Collector

-When a point cloud or a set of Regions of Interest (RoIs) arrives, its timestamp is checked, and an offset is subtracted to determine the reference timestamp.
+When a **Msg3d** (Pointcloud/Bounding Box/Cluster) or a set of Regions of Interest (**RoIs**) arrives, its timestamp is checked, and an offset is subtracted to determine the reference timestamp.
 The node then searches for an existing collector with the same reference timestamp.

 - If a matching collector is found, the incoming data is added to it.
 - If no matching collector exists, a new collector is created and initialized with the reference timestamp.